vosaul/status.im/source/build_status/index.md

 ### Inspecting current app state in re-frisk web UI

 Assuming re-frisk is running in port 4567, you can just navigate to http://localhost:4567/ in a web browser to monitor app state and events.

+## Updating dependencies

+### Desktop node dependencies

+Whenever the `desktop_files/yarn.lock` file changes, `make update-npm-nix` should be run in order to update the node2nix files at `nix/desktop/realm-node/output`.

+### Android Gradle Maven dependencies

+Whenever the Android project changes in terms of Gradle dependencies, `make update-gradle-nix` should be run in order to update `nix/mobile/android/maven-and-npm-deps/maven/maven-sources.nix`.

+### Leiningen Maven dependencies

+Whenever the Leiningen dependencies change, `make update-lein-nix` should be run in order to update `nix/lein/lein-project-deps.nix`.

 ## Troubleshooting